hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 #### Button grouping

-Buttons should be grouped using the [ButtonSet](/components/button-set) guidlines, e.g., using a 16px horizontal gap between each button.
+Buttons should be grouped using the [ButtonSet](/components/button-set) guidelines, e.g., using a 16px horizontal gap between each button.

 ![Action grouping](/assets/patterns/form-patterns/action-group.png =500x*)